Transfer to the University of Minnesota

 - You have submitted to the University a Financial Certification Statement

-- You have participated in Document Check at ISSS
+- You have participated in Immigration Check-In at ISSS

 - You have enrolled full–time at the University of Minnesota